 Important: No one can say for certain which direction stocks will go – there’s plenty of speculation about where the global economy might be headed.
 Below are some of the more common ideas among analysts about how stocks could be affected.

-When there’s a global event like this, most stocks will react negatively due to panic selling and margin calls.
-That means many of the major blue chip stocks, such as the major banks, cellular networks and biotech companies, are also likely to fall, offering a potential buying opportunity at discount prices.
+When there’s a global event like this, most stocks will react negatively.
+That means many of the major blue chip stocks, such as the major banks, Reliance Industries and Infosys, are also likely to fall, offering a potential buying opportunity at discount prices.

 Because of the nature of the pandemic, tourism stocks are expected to be among the hardest hit as travel restrictions are put in place to curb the spread of the virus.
-This includes airlines, hotels and cruise lines.
+This includes airlines, hotels and tour companies.

-With major cities in China locked down, Chinese supply chains for high-tech phones and a plethora of other manufactured goods have already been disrupted.
-This means American companies with large Chinese exposure could see profits down this year, and investors will be pricing in that possibility.
+With major cities in China locked down, some analysts predict Chinese demand for imported goods could lessen as its economy slows.
+This means Indian companies with large Chinese exposure could see profits down this year, and investors will be pricing in that possibility.

-Mining and energy companies have a strong reliance on global demand and the oil price.
-If the pandemic does spark a global recession, major energy companies are expected to continue to struggle to turn a profit.
+Mining and energy companies in India have a strong reliance on global demand and the oil price.
+If the pandemic does spark a global recession, India’s major energy companies are expected to take a hit.